-There’s a lot that we can say about the Christmas season, and this year is shaping up to be no exception.
-We’re no strangers to the blessings and trials of the holidays, and by now, we’ve all certainly heard the popular yearly reminder as to who is really the reason for our season.
+Every year it seems that THIS holiday season is outpacing the ones before it–rarely in a positive way.
+There’s a lot that we can say about the Christmas season, (good and bad) and this year is shaping up to be no exception.
+We’re no strangers to the blessings and trials of the holidays, and by now, it’s already in full effect.

 Needing a Respite

-I covet those silent wintery moments that come unbidden, bringing about that beautiful, quiet hopefulness that is prevalent yet often unspoken.
+I covet those silent wintery moments that come unbidden, bringing about that beautiful quiet; unspoken hopefulness.
 In that still, quiet, dark winter night, where your breath hangs in the air and you can almost hear the snow touching the ground; that is the place where I feel the powerful reassurance of the Holy Spirit move right through me, where peacefulness wins, and hope rides in victoriously on a white horse.

 A Reminder of the unexpected